Stay up to date on the latest projects, news, and happenings in our city by subscribing to our quarterly e-newsletter.

-Pasadena EDC recognizes the seriousness of the COVID-19 virus and the way it is impacting your business and personal life.
+Pasadena EDC recognizes the seriousness of the COVID-19 virus and the way it has impacted your business and personal life.
 Our team is working closely with the City of Pasadena and other regional partners to ensure we can provide the Pasadena community with the most up-to-date information.
 This page is designed to provide resources and information around the virus to businesses and individuals in our city and region.
 We will continue to update this page as new information becomes available at the local, regional and federal levels during this unprecedented time.

 "Open Texas" Details, updates and timelines from the Governor

 Is your business open?
 Let us help you spread the word.

 - SITE 1: Walgreens at 101 Southmore @ Shaver.

 Testing will run 7 days a week from 9am - 4pm.
 Testing consists of a free self-administered nasal swab.
 The results will be ready in 1-2 days.
 Applicants must be pre-screened online prior to coming in for testing.

 - SITE 2: Pasadena Health Center (FREE TESTING SITE)